KikeVen/python911/_posts/2019-9-26-student_grades_06.md

 line_length = len(str(student_grades))
 ```

-We can use this variable to draw the horizontal.
+We can use this variable to draw the horizontal line.
 If we multiply a string, i.e `-`, by `line_length` it will output that string multiplied by the value of our variable, `line_length`.

 This is **unique to Python**, because it knows is **a string** and when you **multiply** by a **given interger**, instead of giving you an error, it will take the string and print it that many times.